 Functional Capacity, Self-Sustaining Habitat.
 The ability of a habitat to be self-sustaining and to maintain natural species diversity or special-status species.

-Furniture and Fixtures Manufacturing (land use). -This land use consists of the manufacture of products including:
+Furniture and Fixtures Manufacturing (land use).
+This land use consists of the manufacture of products including:

-- bedsprings and mattresses
+bedsprings and mattresses

-- shades

-- drapery hardware
+drapery hardware

-- shelving

-- household appliances
+household appliances

+lockers

+shades

+shelving

-- store furniture
+store furniture

+window blinds